streathamchess/streathamchess.github.io/_posts/2021-03-08-robin-haldane-v-alan-hayward-another-great-battle.md

 description: "Alan and Robin fight it out again by text. "
 newpgn: false
 ---
 Alan Hayward (this time with white) played Robin Haldane again, by text, in late 2020.
 Below, Alan takes us through the game - seen from his point of view.

-You can see the moves here <https://lichess.org/study/socvKKi0/33pJ1oyA#0>
+{% include lichess.html url="https://lichess.org/study/embed/socvKKi0/33pJ1oyA#0" %}

+If the above game display doesn't work well for you, try viewing on lichess here: <https://lichess.org/study/socvKKi0/33pJ1oyA#0>

 **1 e4 e5 2 Nc3 (**We agreed not to play an opening that we usually play -Alan)